zhxie/ikago/README.md

 ## Dependencies

-1. pcap like [Npcap](http://www.npcap.org/) or WinPcap in Windows, libpcap in macOS, Linux and others.
+1. [Npcap](http://www.npcap.org/) or WinPcap in Windows, libpcap in macOS, Linux and others.

+2. （Optional, recommended) pf in macOS, iptables and ethtool in Linux for automatic firewall rule addition.

 ## Usage